Editorial Board and Editorial & Production team

 Welcome to GE !

-The Global Ethnographic (GE) Editorial Board members talk about their individual visions for the site.
-The GE editorial board members are all professional anthropologists working in a variety of different fields and regions.
+Global Ethnographic’s (GE) Editorial Board members talk about their individual visions for the site.
+Our editorial board members are all professional anthropologists working in a variety of different fields and regions.

-Tamara (Tammy) Kohn (Senior Lecturer in Anthropology, University of Melbourne – BA (Berkeley), MA (Penn), DPhil (Oxford)
+Tamara (Tammy) Kohn (Associate Professor of Anthropology, University of Melbourne – BA (Berkeley), MA (Penn), DPhil (Oxford)

 Global Ethnographic, in its interest in reaching out to a public that wants to engage with anthropology, is really offering a wonderful and necessary new resource.
 I’ve been locked up in various academic ‘ivory towers’ in various parts of the world as a student and then lecturer for over 3 decades now, and ever since I first decided to ‘be an anthropologist’, I’ve felt that the most gratification I’d get from the job would be knowing that people who don’t necessarily pursue academic careers but work in the public sector in a range of disciplines and practices would learn to deeply appreciate the diversity of human experience through their studies.
 This appreciation could then be applied effectively in the larger public sector, in political spheres, in medical professions, in social services.
 The reason I’m so excited to be involved in OICD and its online magazine, Global Ethnographic, is that it allows for quality descriptive and analytical ethnographic work to be read and enjoyed to all who would wish to access it, with merely a press of an button to the URL link.
 Public knowledge, publically shared, globally effective, open to critical and supportive opinion – what more could one wish for!?